apioo/fusio-sdk-javascript-angular/projects/fusio-sdk/README.md

 # Fusio SDK Angular

-This SDK provides several components and services which help to integrate Fusio into an existing Angular app.
+This SDK provides several components and services which help to build an Angular app based on Fusio.
+More information about Fusio at https://www.fusio-project.org/